GinKampen/bcspecies/README.md

 ### Code of Conduct

-Please note that the pkgtemplate project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/1/0/0/code-of-conduct/).
+Please note that the bcspecies project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/1/0/0/code-of-conduct/).
 By contributing to this project, you agree to abide by its terms.